YoussefKhaled10/Medical-RAG/README.md

 | Similarity threshold | 0.55 |
 | Fixed overlap | None |

 Adjacent elements are compared using cosine similarity.
-A chunk is closed when the content changes semantically, reaches its preferred size, or would exceed the maximum size.
+A chunk closes when the meaning changes, the preferred size is reached, or the maximum size would be exceeded.

-Context continuity is preserved through document sections and semantic adjacency rather than fixed token overlap.

 ## Embeddings and Storage